Santoi/quantum-chess/extlib/googletest/docs/advanced.md

 {: .callout .note} NOTE: This feature should only be used for temporary pain-relief.
 You still have to fix the disabled tests at a later date.
-As a reminder, googletest will charId a banner warning you if a test program contains any disabled tests.
+As a reminder, googletest will print a banner warning you if a test program contains any disabled tests.

 {: .callout .tip} TIP: You can easily count the number of disabled tests you